Conditions: Zenker’s Diverticulum

 Why Does a Zenker’s Diverticulum Form?

 Zenker's diverticulum typically forms due to uncoordinated swallowing, where the thyropharyngeus muscle contracts to push the food bolus down, but the cricopharyngeus muscle does not relax as it should to allow the bolus to pass.
 These factors lead to increased pressure within the distal pharynx during swallowing.
 The elevated pressure causes the wall of the pharynx to herniate at a site of least resistance known as Killian's triangle, which is a weak spot between the two muscles.
-Over time, this diverticulum tends to enlarge, causing greater symptoms.
+Over time, this diverticulum tends to enlarge, causing greater symptoms as swallowed material routes to the diverticulum sac more with its enlargement.
+The sac retains material that may spill into the larynx (voice box) or back up to the mouth.

 How is a Zenker’s diverticulum diagnosed?